 I thought this desk would be an ideal piece in someone’s living room or bedroom as a small work space that was still inviting.
 My friend Katie bought this piece for her bedroom to do just that.

 I also recovered the chair I painted to match, adding upholstery trim to give it an extra pop.
 Miss Mustard Seed would be so proud!

-I couldn’t find a drawer liner I liked so I used this Waverly fabric instead.
+I couldn’t find a drawer liner I liked so I used this Waverly fabric instead using my process for making paper-like drawer liners out of fabric.
+Check out my post showing how to make fabric drawer liners here.
 I ironed it with lots of spray starch.
 After cutting it to size, I attached it to the drawer with Elmer’s spray glue.

 What stands out to me about this project was the massive amount of sanding that had to be done before I started priming or painting.
 I used my Ryobi sander which made the task much easier.
 The top had some water stains and I had to let the desk sit in my garage a few weeks to make sure it was dried out.
 Then, I put on my respirator and started sanding off the damage until I could see a fresh, even wood surface.
 Here is a picture of said water damage and also how the surface looked when I finished.

 I spent so much time sanding but I knew there was no way around this excruciating task.
 To achieve its beautiful finish, a process had to take place.
 Rushing the process or skipping over steps would be a detriment to the finished product.
 Although painful (especially to my sander), this was a step that had to be endured.

 In my last post on Goal Setting, I stated that development is a necessary part of the process.
 If you are waiting for God to work in your life for something you’ve always dreamed, know that He already is.
 He has not forgotten you and your current phase in life.
 Although difficult, your current waiting game and stage of development is vital to see His plan come to fruition.